 Look Up!
 Look Down!
 Look all Around!
 There is so much to see.

-Thanks to a generous gift from the Rex and Alice A. Martin Foundation, Wellfield Botanic Gardens unveiled a NEW Children’s Garden in August 2018.
+Thanks to a generous gift from the Rex and Alice A. Martin Foundation, the Children’s Garden opened in August of 2018.

 The Children’s Garden’s design objectives include: